RichardZhangZZX/job-tracker/README.md

 A fullstack job application tracker to help manage your job search process.

+**For a complete video walkthrough of the setup process, see the demo video below.**

 ## Features

 - Track job applications with company, role, dates, status, and notes